Unique, Proven, Repeatable

 Is your business a unique concept?

 According to franchise expert John Batcheller, “Going head-to-head in a saturated market is difficult and costly.
-Emerging franchise brands with clear points of differentiation increases the opportunity of success.”
+Emerging franchise brands with clear points of differentiation increase the opportunity for success.”
 You need to have a clear idea of who you will be going up against.
 If your competitors are on every corner in every town, what is going to set you apart?
-What is your niche?
-Knowing your niche allows you to focus your time and energy, to know your competition, determine what you can charge for your product and what kind of profits you can expect.
-Identifying and embracing your niche market is key to success in any business, and when it comes to franchising it is paramount.
-Identify Your Competitors to have a clear idea of who you will be up against.
+Identifying and embracing your niche market is the key to success in any business, and when it comes to franchising it is paramount.

 Can you create a mirror image of your business in various cities and towns across the nation?